From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Does the Teacher-student Scheme Work for Segmentation TTA?

-The teacher-student exponential moving average (TS-EMA) scheme \citep{hinton2015distilling} has been shown to enhance model training and accuracy \citep{tarvainen2017mean}.
-Many recent methods \citep{wang2022continual, yuan2023robust, tomar2023tesla} have introduced it into TTA by using a weighted-average teacher model to improve predictions.
-The underlying belief is that the mean teacher's predictions are better than those from standard, single models.
+The teacher-student exponential moving average (TS-EMA) scheme \cite{hinton2015distilling} has been shown to enhance model training and accuracy \cite{tarvainen2017mean}.
+Many recent methods \cite{wang2022continual, yuan2023robust, tomar2023tesla} introduce it into TTA by using a weighted-average teacher model to improve predictions.
+The underlying belief is that the mean teacher's predictions are better than those from standard and single models.
 However, the precise influence of TS-EMA on segmentation TTA has not been thoroughly investigated.
-In this section, we seek to delve into its empirical impact.
-For the implementation of the TS-EMA scheme, we follow CoTTA~\citep{wang2022continual} to update the student model by $\mathcal{L}_{PL}\left( \bx_{\mathcal{T}}\right) = -\frac{1}{C}\sum_c^C{\tilde{\by}_c \log \hat{\by}_c}$, where $\tilde{y}_c$ is the probability of class $c$ in the teacher model's soft pseudo-labels prediction, and $\hat{y}_c$ is the output of the student model.
+In this Section, we seek to delve into its empirical impact.
+For the implementation of the TS-EMA scheme, we follow CoTTA~\cite{wang2022continual} to update the student model by $\mathcal{L}_{PL}\left( \textbf{x}_{\mathcal{T}}\right) = -\frac{1}{C}\sum_c{\tilde{\textbf{y}}_c \log \hat{\textbf{y}}_c}$, where $\tilde{y}_c$ is the probability of class $c$ in the teacher model's soft PLs prediction, $\hat{y}_c$ is the output of the student model, and $C$ indicates the total number of categories.

-To figure out whether the TS-EMA scheme indeed stabilizes TTA for semantic segmentation, we compare the TS-EMA scheme and the single-model scheme (Single) with pseudo-labeling (PL) and test-time augmentation (Aug)~\citep{lyzhov2020greedy}, to comprehensively contrast their performance.
-As shown in Table~\ref{tb:TS_table}, the single-model scheme consistently underperforms compared to the SO baseline, a trend that persists even with the integration of PL and Aug.
+To figure out whether the TS-EMA scheme indeed stabilizes TTA for semantic segmentation, we compare the TS-EMA scheme and the single-model (Single) scheme with pseudo labeling (PL) and test-time augmentation (Aug)~\cite{lyzhov2020greedy}.
+As shown in Table~\ref{tb:TS_table}, the Single scheme consistently underperforms compared to the SO baseline, a trend that persists even with the integration of PL and Aug.
 In stark contrast, the TS-EMA scheme maintains relatively stable performance.
-Using PL, it experiences only minor drops in categories like ``A-fog" and ``A-night", and even shows an improvement in ``A-rain".
+Using PL, it experiences only minor drops in categories like ``A-fog'' and ``A-night'', and even shows an improvement in ``A-rain''.
 Moreover, when employing both PL and Aug, TS outperforms the SO baseline.
-In light of these observations, we conclude that TS-EMA stands out as a robust method to improve the training stability of TTA.
+In light of these observations, we conclude that TS-EMA stands out as a robust method to improve the training stability of segmentation TTA.